SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 you can use an assertion or a precondition in your code to end code execution and to provide an opportunity to debug the cause of the absent or invalid value.

-An assertion is a runtime check that a Boolean condition definitely evaluates to ``true``.
+An assertion or precondition is a runtime check that a Boolean condition definitely evaluates to ``true``.
-Literally put, an assertion “asserts” that a condition is true.
-You use an assertion to make sure that an essential condition is satisfied before executing any further code.
+You use assertions and a preconditions to make sure that an essential condition is satisfied before executing any further code.
 If the condition evaluates to ``true``, code execution continues as usual;